Ansh-Arora-0512/BrainFunctional/README.md

 Decorator functions in our implementation do take one input for each output from the decorated function, resulting in the formula above:
-_The total number of parameters given to the decorated function = the number of parameters accepted by the decorated function - the number of values the decorated function returns + the number of parameters for the decorator_
+_The total number of parameters given to the decorated function = the number of parameters accepted by the original function - the number of values the original function returns + the number of parameters for the decorator_

 Taking a variable number of parameters till one of these paramters is 0 seems to be the solution that covers all fronts of this problem, but doing that is a) up to the programmer, and b) not very brainfucky.
 Still, it seems with the current brainfunc decorator implementation, that is the way to go.
 This does bring up our next problem though, which is a problem already present in normal brainfuck iteration but amplified in the case of BrainFunctional functions.